Verdify Book a Fit Call

 High-fit workflows include chargeback triage, retailer compliance, customer-service exceptions, returns categorization, SKU content, claims support, and seasonal demand exceptions.

-Boundary example: AI may draft retailer responses, summarize claim evidence, and categorize returns.
+Control example: AI may draft retailer responses, summarize claim evidence, and categorize returns.
 AI may not invent claims, create fake reviews, or send unapproved customer-facing messages.

 Decision context